Code-Institute-Submissions/memory_board/README.md

 As soon as the "Game Over" text appeared the cards all flipped back to face down and the flips count returned to zero.

 4. Other than the above comments I made sure that the link between each level worked effectively and the each level was achievable.
-Admittedly the Hard Level probably had more Game Over messages than You Win but after time I was able to complete it with some regularity.
+Admittedly the Hard Level probably had more "Game Over" messages than "You Win" but after time I was able to complete it with some regularity.
 I felt that this was a good thing as I was very pleased when I managed to complete it and made me want to try again.

 5. The "How to Play" button worked on all pages without an issue.
+6. I have run all CSS and HTML files through a validator and all appear error free

 ## **Deployment** ##